tomaDev/macbook-setup/README.md

-brew install vim  # override system app with brew package to get the full version brew install httpie  # for parity with http requests on linux using the http util brew install jq yq tree  # parsers brew install azure-cli awscli  # cloud CLI clients brew install esolitos/ipa/sshpass  # commonly used in Iguazio for server remote access
+brew install vim  # override system app with brew package to get the full version brew install httpie  # for parity with http requests on linux using the http util brew install jq yq tree  # parsers brew install tmux  # terminal multiplexer brew install esolitos/ipa/sshpass  # commonly used in Iguazio for server remote access
 # Main usage:
 # Double-click on a Provazio remote server IP - his will copy sshpass command to Clipboard.
 Paste to Terminal and run